sergeyklay/clusterium/docs/source/usage.rst

 If you encounter issues:

-1. Check your input CSV file format
+1. Check your input file format
+2. For CSV files, ensure you specify the correct column name with ``--column``
-2. Ensure you have sufficient memory for large datasets
+3. Ensure you have sufficient memory for large datasets
-3. Try adjusting the alpha and sigma parameters for better clustering results
+4. Try adjusting the alpha and sigma parameters for better clustering results
-4. Remember to use the correct command structure: ``clusx cluster [options]`` instead of just ``clusx [options]``
+5. Remember to use the correct command structure: ``clusx cluster [options]`` instead of just ``clusx [options]``

+**Limitations with Small Datasets**

+When working with very small datasets (fewer than 10 texts) or when each text is placed in its own cluster, you may encounter visualization errors during evaluation.
+This is because:

+* Power-law analysis requires a minimum number of data points to be meaningful
+* Silhouette scores cannot be calculated when clusters have fewer than 2 samples
+* Some statistical measures become unstable with very small sample sizes

+In these cases:

+* The evaluation will still complete and save the JSON report
+* Some visualizations may show error messages instead of plots
+* You can still analyze the clustering results through the CSV and JSON output files

+For best results, use datasets with at least 20-30 texts to ensure meaningful clustering and evaluation.